calcpw/calcpw.docs/encryption/ENCRYPTION.md

 ### Verification

-To ensure the randomness distribution of the calc.pw key expansion, a full [dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) run has been executed against [calcpw.php](https://github.com/yahesh/calcpw.php).
+To ensure the randomness distribution of the calc.pw key expansion, a full [dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) run has been executed against [calcpw.php](https://github.com/yahesh/calcpw.php) with low-entropy input.
 The results can be found in the file [`dieharder/dist/calcpw.txt`](https://github.com/yahesh/calcpw.docs/blob/master/dieharder/dist/calcpw.txt).
 The dieharder run was executed with the following command and version **3.31.1** of dieharder, so the results should be reproducible:

 ```
 $ ./calcpw.php --dieharder "password" "information" | dieharder -g 200 -a